 There are three motivations for using edge datacentres and cloud resources.
-The first and most obvious is convenience, according to Jack Bedell-Pearce, managing director at UK datacentre, cloud and connectivity provider 4D.
+The and most obvious is convenience, according to Jack Bedell-Pearce, managing director at UK datacentre, cloud and connectivity provider 4D.

-“If an IoT [internet of things] organisation deploys a large number of devices in a new region, if they want to be able to provide support or need to scale quickly, having a datacentre in that region will save engineers a lot of time and allow them to respond to issues – such as minimising downtime – much more quickly,” he says.
+“If an IoT [internet of things] organisation deploys a large number of devices in a region, if they want to be able to provide support or need to scale quickly, having a datacentre in that region will save engineers a lot of time and allow them to respond to issues – such as minimising downtime – much more quickly,” he says.

 Cost is another important factor, because running and maintaining a city centre datacentre is notably more expensive than doing so in areas where rent and business rates are not so high.
 “If strategically deployed, companies can make significant cost savings by distributing their infrastructure in regional datacentres,” adds Bedell-Pearce.